Xetibo/ReSet-Doc/sections/literature.typ

 to avoid the graphical user interface of ReSet if they wish to.
-The parts of ReSet is therefore split into the daemon, which handles the functionality as a constant running service, while ReSet itself refers to the graphical user interface which will interact with the daemon via Dbus (Inter Process Communication).
+The parts of ReSet is therefore split into the daemon, which handles the functionality as a constant running service, while ReSet itself refers to the graphical user interface which will interact with the daemon via DBus (Inter Process Communication).

 In @base_plugin_architecture the intended architecture of the plugin system is